japila-books/apache-spark-internals/docs/shuffle/SortShuffleWriter.md

 Otherwise, when <<stopping, stopping>> flag is already enabled or the input `success` is disabled, stop returns no `MapStatus` (i.e. `None`).

-In the end, stop requests the ExternalSorter to xref:shuffle:ExternalSorter.adoc#stop[stop] and increments the shuffle write time task metrics.
+In the end, stop requests the ExternalSorter to shuffle:ExternalSorter.md#stop[stop] and increments the shuffle write time task metrics.

-stop is part of the xref:shuffle:ShuffleWriter.adoc#contract[ShuffleWriter] abstraction.
+stop is part of the shuffle:ShuffleWriter.md#contract[ShuffleWriter] abstraction.

 == [[shouldBypassMergeSort]] Requirements of BypassMergeSortShuffleHandle (as ShuffleHandle)